Blog

 What money cannot be garnished?

 Certain types of funds are safeguarded from garnishment or freezing in a bank account.
 Primarily, federal and state benefits, like Social Security payments, are protected.
 Creditors are prohibited from garnishing these funds, and even after they are deposited into an account, they cannot be frozen by creditors.
+Additionally, unemployment benefits are generally exempt from garnishment, ensuring that individuals relying on these funds are not left without essential financial support.

 How much of my income can be garnished in Georgia?